 More recently various hymn books and bibles in use by the congregation have been given in memory of recent members.
 A wooden music stand is in memory of Geoff Sargent.

 In the church hall entrance are two plaques from the founding of the Methodist church building, one commemorating the sale of the Friar Street Methodist Church in Reading and the other a gift from Joseph Rank that helped pay for the building in September 1962 and 1963.

-The Stenner Lounge is named after a member and local preacher called Jim Stenner.
+The Stenner Lounge is named after a former member and local preacher called Jim Stenner.